-Health Group Segment: There are no changes to the Health Group segment.
+Health Group Segment (KHG): There are no changes to the Health Group segment.
 The Health Group segment provides digital medical imaging and information products, and systems and solutions, which are key components of sales and earnings growth.
-These include laser imagers, digital print films, computed and digital radiography systems, dental radiographic imaging systems, dental practice management software, advanced picture-archiving and communications systems (PACS), and healthcare information systems (HCIS).
-Products of the Health Group segment also include traditional analog medical films, chemicals, and processing equipment.
-Kodak's history in traditional analog imaging has made it a leader in this area and has served as the foundation for building its important digital imaging business.
+These include laser imagers, digital print films, computed and digital radiography systems, dental radiographic imaging systems, dental practice management software (DPMS), advanced picture-archiving and communications systems (PACS), healthcare information solutions (HCIS).
+Products of the Health Group segment also include traditional analog medical and dental films, chemicals, and processing equipment and related services.
+The Company's history in traditional analog imaging has made it a worldwide leader in this area and has served as the foundation for building its important digital imaging business.
 The Health Group segment serves the general radiology market and specialty health markets, including dental, mammography, orthopedics and oncology.
 The segment also provides molecular imaging for the biotechnology research market.

 Graphic Communications Group Segment (GCG): As of January 1, 2006, the Graphic Communications Group segment consists of Kodak Polychrome Graphics LLC (KPG), a leader in the graphic communications industry; Creo Inc., a premier supplier of prepress and workflow systems used by commercial printers worldwide; NexPress Solutions, Inc., a producer of digital color and black and white printing solutions; Kodak Versamark, Inc., a provider of continuous inkjet technology; and Encad, Inc., a maker of wide-format inkjet printers, inks and media.
-Kodak's Document Products and Services organization, which includes market-leading production and desktop document scanners, microfilm, worldwide service and support and business process services operations, is also part of this segment.
+The Company's Document Products and Services organization, which includes market-leading production and desktop document scanners, microfilm, worldwide service and support and business process services operations, is also part of this segment.

-All Other: All Other is composed of Kodak's display business, inkjet systems, business development and other small, miscellaneous businesses.
+All Other: All Other is composed of the Company's display business, inkjet systems, business development and other small, miscellaneous businesses.
 The development initiatives in consumer inkjet technologies continue to be reported in All Other.